Interested in Surrogacy? We Can Help!

 How does surrogacy work?

 Through IVF, embryos are created in a lab at a fertility clinic.
-Sometimes the intended parents use their own genetic material.
+In gestational surrogacy, the intended parents use their own genetic material.
 Sometimes, an egg donor is required.
 At the fertility clinic, 1-2 embryos are implanted into a gestational carrier, who carries the baby(ies) to term.

 Why choose surrogacy to grow your family?